Mahmuod1/PassportEye/docs/command_line_usage.rst

 from the PDF and applies the recognition on it.
 This seems to work fine with most scanner-produced one-page PDFs, but has not been tested extensively.

-After getting a response, :doc:`refer to our response description <passporteye_response>`.
+After getting a response, :doc:`refer to our response description <api>`.